Feyerabend/ABC80/abc802/CPM.md

 ![ABC1600 & ABC9000](../assets/images/abc1600.png)

-### The proliferation of standards, ABCNIX or D-NIX, among them
+### The proliferation of standards, ABCenix or D-NIX, among them

-The rise of multiple standards, derivations of Unix in a lot of *nix, exemplifies a trend towards diverse platforms as well as fragmentation.
+The rise of multiple standards, derivations of Unix in a lot of *NIX, exemplifies a trend towards diverse platforms as well as fragmentation.

-The creators of ABC802 and its variants at DIAB AB believed that developing a Unix-based system was the next logical step in technological evolution.
-In this they were not alone.
-They further introduced their own “ABCNIX,” named after the renowned ABC computer series.
-This system, alternatively known as D-NIX, was even licensed or possibly just rebranded as *Cromix* for Cromenco.[^D_NIX]
-D-NIX was used in computers such as ABC1600[^ABC1600] and ABC9000[^ABC9000] introduced in 1984/1985.[^bro]
+In 1983, same year as Luxor introduced ABC802, DIAB developed its first UNIX-compatible machine, the DIAB DS90, using the Motorola 68000 CPU.
+They initially used a UNIX System V license from AT&T, but being an industrial automation company, DIAB required a real-time operating system.
+To meet this need, they replaced the AT&T-supplied UNIX kernel with their own real-time variant.
+Over time, DIAB also developed their own versions of UNIX standard tools, eventually eliminating any code derived from UNIX.
+This allowed DIAB to deploy their machines independently, without needing an AT&T UNIX license.
+But not being able to use the UNIX brand, of course,

+Two years later, DIAB continued enhancing the DS90 computer series, incorporating newer Motorola CPUs such as the 68010, 68020, 68030, and the 68040.
+Luxor was offered to sell a DS90 as they rebranded "ABC9000", and the operating *NIX called D-NIX, was instead rebranded as "ABCenix".[^ABC9000] Also a smaller model called ABC1600 run the same OS.[^ABC1600] This latter system D-NIX was even licensed or possibly only rebranded as *Cromix* for Cromenco.[^D_NIX] D-NIX and the computers from DIAB continued to live under a new ownership of Bull in the 1990s.

-Here somewhere the start of what to become the "Unix wars"[^war] started, a period of competition and fragmentation continuing into the 1990s.
+Here somewhere in the mid 1980s was the beginning of what to become the "Unix wars."[^war].
+It was a period of competition and fragmentation continuing from the mid 80s into the 1990s.
 This era was characterized by disputes among various Unix vendors and standards bodies, leading to the proliferation of different Unix variants and standards.

-In addition to the fragmentation and proliferation of incompatible Unix flavors, there were some achievements in standardization efforts such as POSIX[^posix] and somewhat of the Single UNIX Specification (SUS).[^sus] However, rivalry among vendors, intense competition, legal disputes over licensing, and ongoing compatibility issues continued to pose significant challenges.
+But there were some achievements in standardization efforts such as POSIX and somewhat of the Single UNIX Specification (SUS).
+However, rivalry among vendors, intense competition, legal disputes over licensing, and ongoing compatibility issues continued to pose significant challenges.
 Competition often led to proprietary extensions, which further contributed to fragmentation.

 That history, however, extends far beyond the lifespan of the ideas surrounding the ABC802 and its relatives.